Electoral Backgrounder: Constitutional disqualification and intending candidates

 - Section 44(iv) of the Constitution applies to two categories of persons:

-- a person who holds a an office of profit under the Crown; and
+- a person who “holds any office of profit under the Crown”; and

-- a person in receipt of a pension payable during the pleasure of the Crown out of any revenues of the Commonwealth.
+- a person in receipt of “any pension payable during the pleasure of the Crown out of any revenues of the Commonwealth”.

 - The scope of the subsection 44(iv) disqualification was considered in the cases of Sykes v Cleary [1992] HCA 60 and Free v Kelly [1996] HCA 42.

-- Mr Cleary was disqualified by the Court of Disputed Returns because he was, at the time of his nomination, a Victorian State school teacher on leave without pay.
-Ms Kelly was disqualified by the Court of Disputed Returns because she was, at the time of her nomination, a serving member of the Australian Defence Force who was regarded by the Court to be 'wholly employed' by the Commonwealth.
-Therefore, the exception to subsection 44(iv) of the Constitution noted above did not apply to her.
+- Mr Cleary was disqualified by the CDR because he was, at the time of his nomination, a Victorian State school teacher on leave without pay.
+Ms Kelly was disqualified by the CDR because she was, at the time of her nomination, a serving member of the Australian Defence Force (ADF) who was regarded by the Court to be 'wholly employed' by the Commonwealth.
+Therefore, the exception to subsection 44(iv) of the Constitution did not apply to her.

-- Both of these occupations are then clearly to be regarded as "offices of profit under the Crown", and by implication, all Federal and State public servants and serving members of the Australian Defence Force would be disqualified from standing for election.
+- Both occupations, as a Victorian State school teacher and serving ADF member, are regarded as "offices of profit under the Crown", and by implication, all Federal and State public servants and serving members of the ADF would be disqualified from standing for election.
 This appears to apply even if the person is "unattached", or on leave without pay, and not currently in receipt of remuneration.

 - The most recent case dealing with an office of profit under the Crown is Re Nash [No 2] {2017] HCA 52 which followed the finding that Ms Nash was disqualified due to the operations of section 44(i) of the Constitution and the direction given for a special count of ballot papers to be conducted to fill the vacancy.

-- At paragraph 29 of the decision in Re Lambie, the Court made some observations on the second clause of section 44(iv) of a person who holds a pension payable during the pleasure of the Crown.
+- At paragraph 29 of the decision in Re Lambie, the Court made some observations on the second clause of section 44(iv) of a person who holds “any pension payable during the pleasure of the Crown out of any of the revenues of the Commonwealth”.
 The Court cited with approval the comment made by Sir Samuel Griffith that its object was “to prevent persons who are dependent for their livelihood upon government, and who are amenable to its influence, from being members of the legislature”.

-- It would appear that Assistant Ministers are not at risk in this regard, and Parliamentary Secretaries are governed by the Parliamentary Secretaries Act 1980, which is designed to remove the risk of disqualification under section 44(iv) of the Constitution.
+- Assistant Ministers are not at risk in this regard, and Parliamentary Secretaries are governed by the Parliamentary Secretaries Act 1980, which is designed to remove the risk of disqualification under section 44(iv) of the Constitution.
 While Senators-elect do not hold offices of profit under the Crown, they should exercise caution in any chosen form of employment while waiting to take their seats.

 - It should be noted that the concluding words of section 44 of the Constitution specifically excludes from the disqualification under section 44(iv) Commonwealth and State Government Ministers and Members of the ADF and Public Servants who are in receipt of pensions.